Writing: Machine Learning|

 Local SGD and DiLoCo Overview: It is October 15th, 2025.
 For my last year of my …

-Running GPT-2 in WebGL with Classic GPGPU Programming
+Running GPT-2 in WebGL with Classic GPU Programming

 Intro to Autograd Engines: Karpathy's Micrograd in Go